U.S. charges Virginia man in Fitbit stock hoax

 They also said Murray prepared for his scheme by studying two recent market manipulation cases involving hoax takeover bids.

-These concerned Nedko Nedev, a dual U.S.-Bulgarian citizen criminally charged in March 2016 over bids for Avon Products Inc and Rocky Mountain Chocolate Factory Inc, and Nauman Aly, a Pakistani man charged with fraud by the SEC last May over a bid for chipmaker Integrated Device Technology Inc.
+These concerned Nedko Nedev, a dual U.S.-Bulgarian citizen criminally charged in March 2016 over bids for Avon Products Inc and Rocky Mountain Chocolate Factory Inc, and Nauman Aly, a Pakistani man charged wth fraud by the SEC last May over a bid for chipmaker Integrated Device Technology Inc .

 Fitbit was not accused of wrongdoing, and did not immediately respond to a request for comment.